Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Discussion and Future Works

+Our perplexity-based filtering strategy is computationally more expensive than simpler alternatives such as static entropy, which scale linearly.
+While this overhead is manageable in controlled experimental settings, it may hinder scalability to larger datasets or longer training regimes.
+In practice, however, this cost could be mitigated through approximations such as subsampling the pool, incremental scoring, or score caching, which reduce the need for repeated full forward passes.

+A limitation of our study is that experiments are conducted at a single scale per model family.
+While we consider multiple LLMs, each is evaluated at only one size (e.g., 7B for Llama2, 8B for Llama3, 7B for Mistral, and 0.6B for Qwen3).
+The extent to which our findings generalize to larger or smaller models remains an open question, as model size may influence both the dynamics of model collapse and the effectiveness of perplexity-based filtering.
+Exploring these effects across a broader range of model scales represents an important direction for future work.

 Our study opens several directions for future research.
-We conducted our experiments on three textual domains: general articles (\texttt{wiki}), scientific abstracts (\texttt{sci}), and news articles (\texttt{xls}).
+We conducted our experiments on three textual domains: general articles (Wikitext), scientific abstracts (SciAbs), and news articles (XL-Sum).
 While these datasets are quite diverse, they are still about human language.
 It would be valuable to investigate how model collapse unfolds in other contexts such as programming code or mathematical writing, which present unique characteristics.
 Programming code, for example, has a smaller vocabulary and follows standardized structures and conventions, which may naturally reduce linguistic variety.
 A similar observation applies to mathematical language, where notation is often fixed and formalization follows well-established norms.
-In such settings, autophagy might progress even faster, as the baseline content is already low in surprise.
-This is consistent with our findings: in our experiments, the dataset with the lowest surplexity (\texttt{wiki}) also exhibited faster model collapse.
+In such settings, AI autophagy might progress even faster, as the baseline content is already low in surprise.
+This is consistent with our findings: in our experiments, the dataset with the lowest perplexity (Wikitext) also exhibited the fastest model collapse.
 However, low linguistic diversity in domains like programming or mathematics may not be harmful; in fact, it could be beneficial, promoting more consistent formatting and structure.
 Exploring these domain-specific dynamics could provide deeper insights into when collapse is detrimental versus when it may help reinforce useful conventions.
 We believe this is a promising direction for future work.